Student Conduct and Civility FAQ

 Can I appeal the decision of the Student Conduct Officer?

-Yes, if you disagree with the decision of the Student Conduct Officer, you can submit a request for review to the Office of Care and Civility.
-If you have been found responsible for violating the Code and assigned disciplinary action of disciplinary probation, suspension, and/or expulsion, your request for review will be heard by the Student Conduct Committee.
-Suppose you are found responsible for violating the Code and assigned disciplinary action of written warning.
-In that case, loss of privileges and/or restitution, the Executive Director for Student and Academic Success will hear your request for review.
+Yes, students may request a Review of the findings of the conduct conference with the Student Conduct Officer by following the instructions in the Notice of Outcome.
+If a student was found responsible for violating the Code and assigned disciplinary probation, suspension, and/or expulsion, the review will be heard by the Student Conduct Committee.
+If a student was found responsible for violating the Code and assigned a written warning, loss of privileges, and/or restitution, the Executive Director for Student and Academic Success will hear your Review.

 I agree I violated the Code, but I think the disciplinary action is too harsh.
 Can I accept responsibility but request a review of the disciplinary action assigned?